paukstelis/octoprint_deploy/README.md

 Updated April 2022.
 Want to support this work?
-Buy Me a Coffee. https://www.buymeacoffee.com/ppaukstelis
+Buy Me a Coffee. https://www.buymeacoffee.com/ppaukstelis Need help with octoprint_deploy?
+You can open issues here or ask on Discord: https://discord.gg/6vgSjgvR6u
 # octoprint_deploy
 These files provide a simple bash script for quickly deploying multiple octoprint instances on a single computer.
 # BIG CHANGES